 The Barcelona’s Christmas Markets

 There are many Christmas markets set up around the city, of which the best and most interesting are those of the Fira de Santa Llúcia, the Fira de Reis and at the Sagrada Familia, in the Plaça de la Sagrada Familia itself.
-The Christmas markets stay open all the way through from 1st to 23rd December.

 In front of the Cathedral and outside the Sagrada Familia.